ermelinda-q/WSAA-coursework/project/README.md

 ## Notes About the Project

 ***
-1. Throughout this project, I explored using both the Fetch API and jQuery’s AJAX to send data to the Flask backend.
-Although both approaches performed effectively, I ultimately transitioned all pages to use `$.ajax` in order to satisfy the project requirements.
-To enable AJAX functionality, I included the jQuery CDN link within the `<head>` section of the HTML.
-Beyond fulfilling the requirement, `$.ajax` offers useful features such as built-in JSON parsing and versatile error handling.
+1. During this project, I tried both the Fetch API and jQuery’s AJAX to send data to the Flask backend.
+Both worked fine, but in the end, I switched all pages to use $.ajax to fit the project requirements.
+To make AJAX work, I added the jQuery CDN link in the <head> part of the HTML.
+Besides meeting the requirement, $.ajax also makes things easier with built-in JSON parsing and flexible error handling.

 2. Since my project was stored in a directory within the wsaa-coursework repository, I found it easier to use a separate repository called deploypythonanywhere to download the project files to the PythonAnywhere website.